 - Connections to other young adult and adult mentors

 Depending on the camp you choose, camp can also help kids deep-dive into skills they really want to cultivate, unplug from technology, connect with nature, get physical activity and even break molds they may have set at school and redefine themselves.
-The American Camp Association estimates that there are more than 14,000 camps in the U.S., and a little more than half of those offer overnight options.
+The American Camp Association estimates that there are more than 14,000 camps in the U.S., and more than half offer overnight options.
 More than 14 million U.S. kids and adults attend camp each year.

 The Step-by-Step Guide to Choosing the Right Camps